 Here is the difference between stepped and level premiums:

-beginning.
-If you're thinking about this option, it is worth
+in just the first few years.
+If you're thinking about this option,

-however long you intend to hold the insurance for, to make sure you
+consider how long you intend to hold the insurance for, to make

-does not change due to your age but is generally more expensive than a
+not change as you age but is generally more expensive than a

 stepped premium in the beginning.
 Level premiums may increase over

-time due to inflation adjustments or changes to the
+time due to inflation (which you can opt out of) or changes to the

-If you want to control your costs over time then level premiums may
+If you want to control your costs over time, level premiums may

-suit you.
-Premiums are usually higher in the beginning but much
+suit you as they are usually higher in the beginning but much

 cheaper than stepped premiums when you are older.
 If you intend to